Where can I find a Sunday School?

 Each Sunday School class is designed to meet the needs of each individual student.
 Classes are based on the Bible, and use Science and Health with Key to the Scriptures by Mary Baker Eddy to help the students dive deeper.
 Everyone can practice the healing ideas taught in the Bible and in the weekly Bible Lesson.
 Students of all ages are taught the Ten Commandments, the Lord’s Prayer and its spiritual interpretation by Mary Baker Eddy, and the Sermon on the Mount.

 Can students ask any question they want in class?

 Definitely, and about anything!
 One of the most important parts about Sunday School is to find answers together.
 That’s why teachers ask thought-provoking questions—so that the class can search together for spiritual explanations that are practical and understandable.

 What are classes like?

 Classes are adapted to each individual student, teacher, and group.
 Some classes include more emphasis on study; others are more discussion oriented.
 Some may address specific challenges that students are confronting; others may include videos, music, storytelling, or games.
-Sample materials are found on this website on the Teaching Tools page.
+Sample materials are available on this website on the Sunday School Resources page.